DigitalVS/Galaxy-Flash-Expansion/README.md

 Display detailed current directory listing.
 Parameter "\<wildcard\>" is optional.
 Wildcard characters `?` and `*` are used to filter filenames, eg. `CAT "*.BAS"` shows only filenames with BAS extension.

 >To be able to view long directory listings, __directory entries are printed on the screen only as long as ENTER key is held down__.
-This means that it is possible to list part of directory contents by holding the ENTER key pressed, then to release ENTER key and to  review displayed listing, then to continue listing  more directory entries by pressing ENTER key again or to stop listing process by pressing a BREAK key (BREAK key is usually labeled as ESC on newer Galksija keyboards).
+This means that it is possible to list part of directory contents by holding the ENTER key pressed, then to release ENTER key and to  review displayed listing, then to continue listing  more directory entries by pressing ENTER key again or to stop listing process by pressing a BREAK key (BREAK key is usually labeled as ESC on newer Galaksija keyboards).

 This command does not show hidden files and directories.